mjasinski128/cfn-auto-adjusting-budget/README.md

 ### Current limitations ###

 * Publicly readable S3 bucket - Project contains two parts, Lambda code in zip bundle and deployment template for CloudFormation.
-Lambda needs to be built first, before Cloudformation makes request for it and stored on public S3 bycket or one readable during deploymnet (by CFN deployment IAM role)
+Lambda needs to be built first, before CloudFormation makes request for it.
+Currently Lambda bundle is stored on public S3 bucket.
+Ideally should be moved to one readable during deployment (by CFN deployment IAM role) only.

-* Lambda bundle needs to be uploaded to S3 bucket before Clouddformation deployment.
+* Lambda bundle needs to be uploaded to S3 bucket before CloudFormation deployment.

 * Budget name is auto-generated and can not be changed - each Budget has unique name to avoid conflicts and crashes (benefit in StackSet deployments).